Alt text: A modern office with wooden furniture, large windows offering a city view, and a mounted TV on a feature wall.

 3. Expert Color Consultation

-Professionals help homeowners select colors that complement their space, taking into account lighting, furniture, and when you really think about it design goals.
+Professionals help homeowners select colors that complement their space, taking into account lighting, furniture, and overall design goals.

 • Ensures the right shade is chosen before full application.